20 Epic DIY Fails: Do It Yourself at Your Own Risk!

 9. For Every Crack, a Hinge

 You have to know there’s a great story behind this jury-rigged repair.
 Fortunately, it’s not a load-bearing support.
-If they’d filled the cracks in the wood with a little more care, there’d be something artistic about it.
+If they’d fixed it properly by filling the cracks in the wood with a little more care, there’d be something artistic about it.

 10. Home Depot Clown Car Lumber Edition

 The home repair version of My Eyes Are Bigger Than My Stomach.
 Or, hell no, I’m not paying $35 for delivery!
 There’s no more self-defeating way of destroying the suspension of your car than overloading it with roughly five times the number of 2x8s it could reasonably carry.
 Not that passenger cars were designed to haul lumber, obviously.

 11. When Your Wife Insists on the Stainless Steel Drawer Handles

 This is the kind of dick move that carpenters chuckle about at the bar.
 “And I told her, look, lady, I fixed it, you don’t even need knobs on these drawers!”